semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 :::warning

-Due to the introduction of [Docker Hub rate limits](https://docs.semaphoreci.com/ci-cd-environment/docker-authentication/), Semaphore will automatically redirect any pulls from the semaphoreci Docker Hub repository to the *Semaphore Container Registry*.
+Due to the introduction of [Docker Hub rate limits](https://docs.semaphoreci.com/ci-cd-environment/docker-authentication/), Semaphore automatically redirects any image pulls from the semaphoreci Docker Hub repository to the _Semaphore Container Registry_.

 :::